 In Marilyn’s time, sexism was accepted.
 Pigeonholed into the ditzy and attractive blonde by the studio, Monroe wanted to prove that as an actress, she was much more than the dumb blonde.
 After making The Seven Year Itch (1955), she was eager to spread her professional wings.
-The success of the film and her campaign for the role gave Monroe the confidence to fight for her career, to earn her place in Hollywood and become the performer that she wanted to be.
+The success of the film and her campaign for the role gave Monroe the confidence to fight for her career, earn her place in Hollywood, and become the performer that she wanted to be.

 I was surprised about this book.
 I knew that for many, she represents old Hollywood.
 I had heard of the acting classes she took and I knew of the two tumultuous marriages to Joe DiMaggio and Arthur Miller that ended in divorce.
 But I didn’t know that she fought for her later roles and fought to be seen as a real actress, not just a 2D caricature.
-Though the book is a little slow, it is still a good read and reminder of the power of women when we fight for what we want.
+Though the book is a little slow, it is still a good read and a reminder of the power of women when we fight for what we want.

 For many, he is emblematic of his era.
 Charismatic, charming, handsome and well spoken, he accomplished a lot in this short three years in office.
 He is remembered as the President who would take the first step in easing the tensions created by The Cold War and paved the way for his predecessors to ensure that African-Americans had the same rights as their Caucasian peers.